saprmarks/dictionary_learning/README.md

 Some technical notes our training infrastructure and supported features:
 * Training uses the `ConstrainedAdam` optimizer defined in `training.py`.
 This is a variant of Adam which supports constraining the `AutoEncoder`'s decoder weights to be norm 1.
 * Neuron resampling: if a `resample_steps` argument is passed to `trainSAE`, then dead neurons will periodically be resampled according to the procedure specified [here](https://transformer-circuits.pub/2023/monosemantic-features/index.html#appendix-autoencoder-resampling).
-* Ghost grads: if a `ghost_threshold` argument is passed to `trainSAE`, then [ghost grads](https://transformer-circuits.pub/2024/jan-update/index.html#dict-learning-resampling) is used.
-Neurons which haven't fired in more than `ghost_threshold` steps are treated as dead for purposes of ghost grads.
 * Learning rate warmup: if a `warmup_steps` argument is passed to `trainSAE`, then a linear LR warmup is used at the start of training and, if doing neuron resampling, also after every time neurons are resampled.

 If `submodule` is a model component where the activations are tuples (e.g. this is common when working with residual stream activations), then the buffer yields the first coordinate of the tuple.